DimitarDDD/project1/ReadME.md

 All of the images and the logo is taken from the official website of the printing office.

 Acknowledgments:
-For the reviews, I followed the tutorials in the lms however, the graphs was significantly modified to fit my project.
+I followed the tutorials in the lms however, the graphs was significantly modified to fit my project.